WooCommerce URL-Based Login: How to Let Users Log Into their Account by Clicking a Link

 It can be a nightmare to expect your WooCommerce store’s customers to remember their username and password.
 The ‘Lost Password’ feature in WordPress is all well and good.
 However, emails can be spammed and it’s plagued with caching problems.

 That’s when you need a WooCommerce URL-based login plugin.
 This type of plugin lets you generate a secret link that users can click on to log into their WordPress or WooCommerce account on your website.
 They’ll never have to remember a username or password again!

 In this article, I’m going to recommend the best automatic login plugin for WordPress and WooCommerce, and tell you how to set it up.
 I’ll also tell you how to use it with other plugins to allow customers to click on a URL to instantly log into a hidden area of your website that no one else can see.
-This is perfect for creating a private WooCommerce store.
+This is perfect for creating a private WooCommerce store, or hidden product categories that only specific users (or user roles) can see.
 It’s also ideal for creating customer-specific products that are exclusive to each user.

 Which is the best WooCommerce URL-based login plugin?

 There used to be a free WordPress plugin called – you guessed it – URL-Based Login.
 This worked on any WordPress site, including WooCommerce online stores.
 Unfortunately the developer no longer supports this plugin, so you need to find a more modern alternative.

 Instead, I recommend the Autologin Links plugin.
 This is another free WordPress plugin that lets customers log into their WP or WooCommerce account simply by clicking on a link to a secret login URL.

 How do the automatic WooCommerce login URL’s work?

 The Autologin Links plugin works by letting administrators of your WordPress website create a hidden login URL for each user.
 They can easily do this on the ‘Edit User’ page under the Users section of the WordPress admin.